Preetnagda/mcp-tester/README.md

 - The application uses App Router (Next.js 13+)
 - TypeScript is configured with strict mode
 - Tailwind CSS provides styling
-- Modular MCP connection architecture in `src/lib/mcp-client.ts`
+- Modular MCP connection architecture with separate transport files
 - Real MCP protocol implementation for stdio:// and https:// URLs
-- Mock implementations for unsupported URL schemes
+- Each transport protocol is implemented in its own class

 ## Troubleshooting